 How can the “heaven” as we understand it today be “opened”?
 Only physical, solid things open up.
 But the ancient Bedouins thought that the sky is exactly such a solid piece, so “opening it up” was a sensible thought in their minds.
 However, why does Allah — if he is the true author of the Qur’an, according to theory #1 — keep speaking in ways that today would make little children laugh?

 In contrast, theory #2 doesn’t suffer from such problems.
 According to theory #2, Muhammad is simply projecting his incorrect knowledge about what he saw as “heaven” to Allah.
 He puts his knowledge into Allah’s mouth, making Allah sound as if Allah is saying false things, lies, sometimes even stupid things (“muddy springs”!).
-But in reality it is Muhammad who says them.
+But in reality it is Muhammad who speaks.
 That’s what theory #2 says, and I don’t find any datum that contradicts this theory.
 If you can find any, dear Muslim reader, please make it known to me.

 1.5.2 The confusion about what Day and Night is

 Reading the various verses in the Qur’an that talk about objects that make up our solar system (Earth, Sun, Moon, etc.), a modern reader can’t avoid feeling somewhat strange upon seeing that, together with the other heavenly bodies, there is a persistent reference to “Day” and “Night”.
 From our modern perspective, day and night are completely uninteresting events in the context of cosmology.
 First of all, we understand they are conditions, not objects that require a creation, as many Qur’anic verses suggest.
 Once there is the Sun and a planet like Earth that rotates around its axis and thus shows half of itself to the Sun, inhabitants of the planet are bound to experience day & night — what can be more mundane and uninteresting that that, we’d think today.
 But ancient peoples didn’t have the correct model of a round Earth rotating around its axis in their minds.
 Moreover — and quite surprisingly for us — they couldn’t make the connection between Sun and daylight!
 They couldn’t “get it” that the Sun causes day, and the absence of Sun causes night.
 Instead, they observed “Day” starting to appear at some early time, whereas the Sun came out later, as a “crowning jewel” of “Day”.
 Likewise at sunset: they saw the Sun disappearing, but “Day” (the object) was still there for a while; so — naturally — they thought that the “Day” does not depend on the Sun, since it can exist even after the Sun is gone.
-From their perspective, the Sun didn’t cause the day but was merely a bright object cruising along the blue dome, the “heaven” while “Day” was present.
+From their perspective, the Sun didn’t cause the day but was merely a bright object cruising along the blue dome, the “heaven”, while “Day” was present.
 So in their view of things, ancient peoples treated “Day” and “Night” not as conditions but as objects that required creation, like all other objects.
 Here is a characteristic verse that tells us precisely that “Day” and “Night” were created, independently and before the creation of the Earth.

 79:27 “Are you the harder to create, or is the heaven that He built?
 79:28 He raised its canopy, and He hath given it order and perfection.
 79:29 And He made dark the night thereof, and He brought forth the morning thereof.
 79:30 And after that He spread the earth.”